XDFUN/auto-crop-harvester/README.md

 To auto harvest just walk over the crop.

-To auto plant you need to have the seed of the harvested crop somewhere in the inventory.\
+To auto plant either break the crop with the harvester or manually while the `auto_plant` option for either is enabled.\
-The seeds are searched in the following order: Main Hand -> Off Hand -> Hotbar -> Inventory
+The seed of the harvested crop must be somewhere in the inventory for it to work.\
-> Currently only auto harvested crops are replanted, player broken crops are ignored.
+The seeds are searched in the following order: Main Hand -> OffHand -> Hotbar -> Inventory

 ## Supported Crops